Ni-zav/node_runner/README.md

 With this addon, sharing and reusing shader node setups becomes as simple as copying and pasting a line of text!

+# Installation

+It is currently pending review from the Blender Team.
+After that you can install it via the Add-ons manager in Blender.
+For now you can download the latest release and import it from Blender.
+Go to `Edit > Preferences > Add-ons > Arrow down (top right corner) > Install from Disk`.
+Then choose the zip you downloaded.

 ## Features

 - **🚀 Export Shader Nodes**: Converts your current shader node setup into a compact string that can be copied and shared.